AviatrixSystems/Docs/HowTos/EnvironmentStamping.rst

    a.
 The VPC ID field is the AWS VPC ID where you launch the management gateway.

-   b.
+   #.
 The Gateway Name in this example is mgmt-gw.

-   c.
+   #.
 Enable NAT is not selected.

-   d.
+   #.
 VPN Access is not selected.

-2. Create an Access Address Pool
+#.
+Create an Access Address Pool

    This Access Address Pool is the address range from which instance addresses are mapped to.
 Accessing instance is done by accessing one